actions-on-google/dialogflow-silly-name-maker/README.md

-# Actions on Google Silly Name Maker Sample using API.AI
+# Actions on Google: Silly Name Maker Sample using API.AI

 This is a super simple Assistant app, built using API.AI, to generate a silly name based on your lucky number and favorite color.
 This can be built entirely